alex-karpenko/git-events-runner/docs/guides/config.md

 > This is a way to restrict controller only from running of huge number of simultaneous source verification tasks.
 > So there is no way (at least now) to restrict number of action jobs.

+### webhooksRateLimits

+This section defines Webhooks requests rate limits.
+By default, the controller doesn't restrict the rate of the webhook requests, but rate limiting is a good approach to prevent request flood in some environments, especially if you're not responsible for configuration of the calling side.

+Limits' values are defined as `number-of-requests/period-in-seconds`, for example, "1/10" or "20/60".
+But at the same time, the number of requests defines the size of the "burst bucket" — the number of requests that will be accepted before the rate limiter starts request throttling.
+So two equal limits like "1/10" and "10/100" have slightly different meaning:

+- 1/10 means that the controller accepts one request and blocks all others during 10 seconds;
+- 10/100 means that the controller accepts the first 10 requests and starts blocking all others for 10 seconds, and returns one "free seat" into the burst bucket every 10 seconds.

+There are three types of limits:

+* `global` - limits total webhooks request rate regardless of the trigger of source;
+* `trigger` - per trigger limit which restricts rate for each webhook trigger separately, it can't exceed global value;
+* `source` - per trigger source restriction, it works as previous one but uses each source of each trigger as a rate limiting object.

 ### secretsCacheTime

 This parameter specifies the maximum number of seconds to hold values in the cache of secrets.